fivetwentythree/exp/content/posts/nicomachean-ethics.md

 But it's also the product of a very different world.
 Aristotle thought some people were natural slaves, that women were inferior to men, and that the best life was sitting around thinking about philosophy.
 (Okay, that last one might be right.)

-Still, the basic framework—that virtue is about finding the right balance, that happiness comes from activity not passivity, that you need friends to flourish—remains surprisingly relevant.
+Still, the basic framework, that virtue is about finding the right balance, that happiness comes from activity not passivity, that you need friends to flourish remains surprisingly relevant.
 It's like double-entry bookkeeping: invented ages ago, seems primitive, but actually still the foundation of everything.

 Plus, unlike most ancient philosophy, it's genuinely practical.
 Aristotle isn't trying to prove that motion is impossible or that everything is made of water.
 He's just trying to figure out how to live well.
 Which, let's be honest, most of us could use some help with.